plucena24/django_https/README.rst

    # ./manage.py checksecure # Validate that basic security steps have been taken
    # ./manage.py runsslserver --addrport 127.0.0.1:443

-Then visit at ``https://127.0.0.1``; your browser won't trust your certificate but just trust it anyway.
+Then visit at ``https://127.0.0.1``; your browser won't trust your self-signed certificate but no one cares.

 To get this served with ``gunicorn``, use